 Since the industry cannot control this aspect of its operations, we recommend focusing on the things that can be controlled, such as:

-Ceto and Associates believes concentrating on these factors is a wiser investment of time and resources than worrying about regulatory changes that may or may not occur as a result of changing administrations.
+Ceto believes concentrating on these factors is a wiser investment of time and resources than worrying about regulatory changes that may or may not occur as a result of changing administrations.

 Over the next few months, we will explore these factors in more detail.
 If you’d like to learn more about how we can help you increase your profitability and improve your efficiency ratio, check out our Profitability Enhancement Playbook.